R0mbertus/human-computer-interaction/README.md

 ## Editing your page
-Any HTML for your page can be put inside the html file with your page name that is in `docs/pages/`, any javascript you need for your page can be put in the js file with your page name.
+Any HTML for your page can be put inside the html file with your page name that is in `docs/pages/`, any javascript you need for your page can be put in the js file with your page name in the same place. then you can load that page using `loadPage("yourPageName")`
-The `docs/pages/` ~~currently only has the `hello` and `world` pages to show example execution from one page to another,~~ but you can just add your own page files and load that page using `loadPage("yourPageName")`.
-`postcss/styles.css`, just create a selector of your id and put all your page specific css in there.
+You can put your css in `postcss/styles.css`, just create a selector of your id and put all your page specific css in there.
 Some options for subpages:
 * Use Zain's method from the lo-fi project, having different div's in the same html that you hide or show using javascript.